 You could also be eligible if you’re:

-- a migrant worker from the EU, Switzerland, Norway, Iceland or Liechtenstein with pre-settled status, or family member of a migrant worker where both have settled or pre-settled statuswiss
+- a migrant worker from the EU, Switzerland, Norway, Iceland or Liechtenstein with pre-settled status, or a family member of a migrant worker where both have settled or pre-settled status

-- the child of a Turkish worker who has permission to stay in the UK
+- child of a Turkish worker who has permission to stay in the UK - you and your Turkish worker parent must have been living in the UK by 31 December 2020

 - granted 'Calais leave' to remain